KENTON NEIGHBORHOOD ASSOCIATION BYLAWS

 a) General meetings: There shall be at least two (2) general membership meetings yearly.
 The meetings shall be convened on any day decided upon by the majority vote of the Board of Directors.
 Notification for all general meetings shall require seven (7) days advance notice.

-b) Special Meetings: Special meetings of the membership may be called by the chairperson or the Board of Directors as deemed necessary.
-Notification and purpose(s) of the special meeting shall require seven (7) days advance written or telephone notice to all members of KNA.
+b) Special Meetings: Special meetings of the membership may be called by the Chairperson, the Board of Directors, or by a petition of twenty five or more KNA Members presented to the Board.
+Notification and purpose(s) of the special meeting shall require seven (7) days advance notice to all Eligible Members.
 Only that business for which the meeting was called may be discussed at said meeting.

-d) Quorum: A quorum for any general or special meeting of KNA shall be the number of members in attendance.
+d) Quorum: A quorum for any general or special meeting of the KNA shall be twenty-five Members.

 e) Participation: All meetings are open to any person and all who wish to be heard, as required by the Oregon Open Meetings and Public Record laws.
-However, only those eligible for membership are entitled to vote.
-All actions or recommendations of the general or special meetings shall be recorded in the written minutes and be a part of the public record.
+However, only KNA Members are entitled to vote.
+All actions or recommendations of the board, general or special meetings shall be recorded in the written minutes and be a part of the public record.

-g) Notifications: Notification of all KNA meetings shall comply with the Oregon Open Meeting Law.
+g) Notifications: Notices for all KNA meetings shall comply with the Oregon Open Meeting Law.
+All notices required herein, shall be sent to Eligible Members via KNA communication vehicles (electronic & print).

 VII.
 BOARD OF DIRECTORS